sanicet/Notes/README.md

 SpringFox is used to document the service based and is based on Swagger /open API specification. it does this by examining tha application while startup to create documents based on inspecting various annnotations eg: webflux, swagger etc

 Spring Data - Based on entities and repositories , It supports relational( JPA based) and non relational ( eg : Mongo - document, key-value - Redis, Graph -Neo4j).
+Annotations - @Entity, @IDClass("idclass.class"), @Table("tableName"), @ID, @Version